Food, History and a Fun People Encounter!

 The trunk today, looked to be about 4 feet in diameter.
 The branches lifted up through a metal portion of the skylight.
 The branches above the roof, swayed in the breeze and cast odd shadows in the room.
 A leaf or two had managed to drop onto the brick floor.

-meal was hearing from Matt that many recipes are still used from the day when La Placita first opened in 1931.
+It was so fun to learn from Matt, that many recipes are still used from the day when La Placita first opened in 1931.
 The same family still runs the restaurant.

 Our Waiter, Matt